citp/privacy-policy-historical/t/te/tem/templett.com.md

-> *The following text is extracted and transformed from the templett.com privacy policy that was archived on 2016-10-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161024044427id_/http%3A//templett.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the templett.com privacy policy that was archived on 2017-03-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170302132331id_/http%3A//templett.com/privacy-policy.php) for the most accurate reproduction.*

-# Privacy Policy | Templett
+# Templett | Privacy Policy

 Last updated: March 21, 2016

-Templett (“us”, “we”, or “our”) operates http://templett.com (the “Site”).
+Templett ("us", "we", or "our") operates http://templett.com (the "Site").
 This page informs you of our policies regarding the collection, use and disclosure of Personal Information we receive from users of the Site.

 We use your Personal Information only for providing and improving the Site.
 By using the Site, you agree to the collection and use of information in accordance with this policy.

 ### Information Collection And Use

 While using our Site, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
-Personally identifiable information may include, but is not limited to your name, email, phone number (“Personal Information”).
+Personally identifiable information may include, but is not limited to your name, email, phone number ("Personal Information").

 ### Log Data

-Like many site operators, we collect information that your browser sends whenever you visit our Site (“Log Data”).
+Like many site operators, we collect information that your browser sends whenever you visit our Site ("Log Data").

-This Log Data may include information such as your computer’s Internet Protocol (“IP”) address, browser type, browser version, the pages of our Site that you visit, the time and date of your visit, the time spent on those pages and other statistics.
+This Log Data may include information such as your computer's Internet Protocol ("IP") address, browser type, browser version, the pages of our Site that you visit, the time and date of your visit, the time spent on those pages and other statistics.

 In addition, we may use third party services such as Google Analytics that collect, monitor and analyze this data.